thfmn/ttm-rag/docs/_build/html/_sources/current_state.md.txt

 1. **Limited Sources**: We've only implemented PubMed integration so far
 2. **No Validation**: We don't yet have data validation pipelines
 3. **No Advanced Features**: Features like caching or advanced search are not yet implemented
+4. **No Dashboard**: We don't yet have a control center dashboard for monitoring the system

 ## Next Steps